segovro/Community-Currency/README.md

 a community can opt to name the community account as member or not and therefore give credits or not from that account
 ##kickOutMember
 the community account can kick out members
+##newCommunity
+the treasury account can change the community delegate address
 ##newParameters
 the treasury account can change the currency parameters
+##newTreasury
+the community delegate account can change the treasury address
 ##mintAssignCCUs
 the treasury account can issue as much communityCurrency it likes and send it to any Member
 warning: it increases the monetary mass